ram02z/alinet/README.md

 ### Dataset generation

 The dataset for the baseline system is generated using the `generate_dataset.py` script.
-The script will output three CSV files in the `data` directory for training, validation, and testing.

 The dataset combines the following sources: